uchicago-dsi/textbook-datascience-1/textbook/_build/03/3/2/Strings.md

-Single and double quotes can both be used to create strings: `'hi'` and `"hi"` are identical expressions.
-Double quotes are often preferred because they allow you to include apostrophes inside of strings.
+Either single or double quotes can be used to define a string: `'hi'` and `"hi"` are identical expressions.
+Double quotes are often preferred for human language, because they allow you to include apostrophes inside of strings, (without additional work).